BryanHogan/bryanhogan-blog-content/blog/obsidian-academic.md

 Since the content itself was just markdown I could also use Zettlr, which has the Pandoc conversion features built in.

-Converting via something like Pandoc wasn't perfect though, the end result always require further adjustments.
-So I couldn't find a way to convert the markdown file to a adequate result.
+Converting via something like Pandoc wasn't perfect though, the end result always required further adjustments.
+So I couldn't find a way to convert the markdown file to an adequate result.

 For me the separation of content and appearance was important, I see it as a fundamentally better approach on writing long-form content, especially in the case of research papers.